Configure Anomalies

 Checklists

 This feature was designed to enable assigning checklists to findings, which could remind inspectors to carry out specific activities.
-This feature is not supported at the moment.
+This feature is currently not supported.

 Codes

-Under this menu option, you can define codes for identifying the type of findings or anomalies, for example, DB (Debris).
-For further categorisation, you can optionally assign anomaly categories (see Code Categories) to these codes.
+Use this option to define codes that identify the type of findings or anomalies, for example DB (Debris).
+For further classification, you can optionally assign anomaly categories to each code (see Code Categories).

 Code Categories